Effective Defense Representation For Felony Charges In The Macon Area

 Common felony charges include:

 - Fourth-offense driving under the influence (DUI) within 10 years

 - DUI, which caused serious bodily injury or death

 - Armed robbery

-- Drug possession, distribution, or trafficking
+- Drug possession, distribution or trafficking

-- Child pornography possession, creation, or distribution
+- Child pornography possession, creation or distribution

 - Attempting to elude law enforcement

 Being charged with a federal felony is a very serious matter that calls for the services of an attorney who is licensed and familiar with federal court rules and procedure.
-Our Macon felony lawyer can provide competent representation at this level.
+Our Macon felony lawyers can provide competent representation at this level.